RhoInc/open-source-handbook/README.md

 ## What is Rho's position on open source code sharing?

 [Rho](http://www.rhoworld.com/) is in favor of open source code sharing.
 An open source approach takes the work done at Rho and broadens its reach.
-That's a great thing since it falls in line with our our core purpose:
+That's a great thing since it falls in line with our core purpose:

 > To improve health, extend life, and enhance quality of life through corporate and research excellence.